danicat/pacgo/README.md

 Next are the `import` statements.
 You use those to make code in other packages accessible to your program.

 Finally the `main` function.
-You define function in Go with the keyword `func` followed by it's name, it's parameters in between a pair of parenthesis, followed by the return value and finally the function body, which is contained in a pair of curly brackets `{}`.
+You define function in Go with the keyword `func` followed by its name, its parameters in between a pair of parentheses, followed by the return value and finally the function body, which is contained in a pair of curly brackets `{}`.
 For example:

 ```go
 func main() {